 Buzzer System Discount Policy

 Teams participating in NAQT’s national championship tournaments may earn discounts on their registration fees by bringing buzzer systems.
-The exact amount of the discount will vary from tournament to tournament.
+The amount of the discount will vary by tournament.

 To qualify for a discount, a buzzer system must have these features: